 The new normal in Canada is an economy and society increasingly connected online.
-Canadians moved at rapid speed during the pandemic to adopt new technologies and digital services.
+Canadians moved at rapid speed during the pandemic to adopt new technologies and digital services – and that continues to keep pace.
 Along with this digital adoption, the federal government is in the process of updating many of its laws and regulations to allow Canadians to thrive in a digital world.

-To assist on identifying needs for a path forward, Interac recently provided recommendations to the House of Commons Standing Committee on Finance’s annual Pre-Budget Consultation process.
-We believe government should continue to enhance service delivery and support increased convenience for all Canadians through the adoption and expanded use of digital payments and verification solutions across the federal government.
+To assist on identifying needs for a path forward, Interac provided recommendations to the House of Commons Standing Committee on Finance’s annual Pre-Budget Consultation process.
+We believe government should continue to enhance service delivery and support increased convenience for all Canadians through the adoption and expanded use of digital payment processing and digital verification solutions across the federal government.

 Below is a summary of our key recommendations.
 You can read our full submission to the Committee here.

 Providing new digital payment processing capabilities to businesses and governments to complement existing methods is a priority for Interac because of the benefits that can be realized, including increased efficiency, ease of use and cost savings.

 Launched in 2021, Interac e-Transfer® for Business builds on the widespread adoption of the retail Interac e-Transfer service by providing features and benefits that Canadian businesses need in an increasingly digital commercial environment.